-So you have had enough of lying on the beach and the pamperfest?
-Time to man (and woman) Whitsundays action stations.
-(By Alissa Jenkins)
+So you have had enough of lying on the beach and the pamper fest?
+Time to man (and woman) the Whitsundays action stations.

 1. Swim through an underwater wonderland

 Unleash your inner speed demon.
 Hamilton Island resort hires quad bikes that you can ride along the island’s scenic trail, through lush bushland to mountain-top lookouts.
-Or for couples, there’s two-seat all terrain vehicles (ATV).
-The 45-minute tours depart daily and cost from $109 per person for a quad bike, or $129 for an ATV ($21 extra to take a passenger).
+Or for couples, there are two-seat all-terrain vehicles (ATV).
+The 45-minute tours depart daily and cost from $109 per person for a quad bike or $129 for an ATV ($21 extra to take a passenger).